Also Known as Expigment Cream

 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Lustra cream is a prescription skin lightening cream that lightens dark skin patches and is used to treat skin dyschromia with hydroquinone therapy.
-It can also be used for skin damage caused by UV rays or to repair skin discoloration caused by oral contraceptive use, HRT hormone replacement therapy or skin trauma.
-Prolonged sun exposure is to be avoided while using Lustra to lighten dark skin patches, and applying the cream as frequently as indicated in the prescription is essential for best results with skin lightening.
+Lustra cream is a prescription skin-lightening cream that lightens dark skin patches and is used to treat skin dyschromia with hydroquinone therapy.
+It can also be used for skin damage caused by UV rays or to repair skin discoloration caused by oral contraceptive use, HRT hormone replacement therapy, or skin trauma.
+Prolonged sun exposure is to be avoided while using Lustra to lighten dark skin patches, and applying the cream as frequently as indicated in the prescription is essential for the best results with skin lightening.

 Standard usage guidelines for Lustra cream 4 hydroquinone is application on affected skin areas 2x daily, in the morning and evening at even intervals.
 Continue use until you are satisfied with skin lightening results and reduction in darkness of skin patches.